The Top SEO Trends of 2022

 Renewed importance of the user’s website experience (UX)

 How you take care of your brand and the UX your site provides is what Google wants to make more of a factor when it comes to who ranks where.
-While these have always mattered, Google’s algorithm is diving deeper into your page-based experiences and making these a more significant ranking signal.
+While these have always mattered, Google’s algorithm is diving deeper into your and making these a more significant ranking signal.
 If you know pages of your site have room for improvement, now is the time to update them.

 Quick sidenote: I believe links are becoming less of a signal, and I think they will continue to degrade as a ranking factor over time.
 Yes, it’s still one of the core ranking factors, but I believe Google wants to move away from that because of the ways people still manipulate backlinking overall.
 Google’s algorithm may downgrade the importance of signals like this in the future in favor of your overall site experience.